tspike2k/djinnprint/README.md

 Much like the format() function, these functions take a format string as a template argument.
 The format string is copied to an output stream with each format specifier replaced by the textual representation of a given argument's value.
 The result of printOut is sent to the standard output stream while the result of printErr is sent to the standard error stream.

+For convenience, alternate versions of printOut() and printErr() are provided that simply take a string and send it to the standard output or standard error stream, respectively.
+This is especially useful for quickly logging the result of the format() function.

 ## Status

 This project is currently a very early proof-of-concept and is in no way production ready.
 Further work is planned, however.